-Where could I place sports bets if it was legal in NJ?
+Where can I place sports bets when it becomes legal in NJ?

-If New Jersey ever wins its case, any casino or racetrack in the state could offer sports betting.
+Any casino or racetrack in the state can offer sports betting.
 That includes all of the licensed properties in Atlantic City, as well the three racetracks: Monmouth Park, The Meadlowlands, and Freehold.
 Monmouth Park is expected to be the first betting operator to accept a legal sports bet on June 14.

 How will the Supreme Court ruling have an impact on other states?

-If SCOTUS finds that PASPA unconstitutional, it opens the door for any state to legalize and regulate sports betting.
+Now that SCOTUS has found PASPA unconstitutional, the door is open for any state to legalize and regulate sports betting.

 Delaware went live with full-scale sports betting on June 5, 2018.
 Mississippi, West Virginia, Connecticut and Pennsylvania have already passed laws that legalize sports betting with a favorable Supreme Court ruling.
 Many other states are expected to follow.